sherpa5521/tseringsherpa.github.io/index.md

 ---
 layout: home
-title: "Welcome to My Website"
-permalink: /
-author_profile: false
+author_profile: true
-header:
-  overlay_image: "/assets/images/sprout.jpeg" # Replace with your image path or remove this line.
-  overlay_filter: 0.5
-  caption: "Exploring Economics and Research"
+title: "Welcome"
 ---

-Welcome to my personal website!
+Welcome to my website!
 Here, you can learn more about my research, interests, and professional journey.

 ## About Me
 I am a first-generation student and child of immigrants, pursuing a PhD in Economics at the University of Washington.
 My research focuses on [your key topics, e.g., environmental economics, education policy].
 Before this, I graduated from the University of Colorado Boulder in 2023 with majors in Economics and Mathematics.